fabianoengler/sql2xlsx/README.md

 `generate_report()` in the other hand will simply call many helper methods in sequence.
-If you want to customize anything, it should be very easy to subclass this MySql2Xlsx() and overwrite any methods you want.
+If you want to customize anything, it should be very easy to subclass `MySql2Xlsx` and overwrite any methods you want.

 Some good candidates for overwriting are: